 Combining contemporary landscape design with traditional Chinese garden philosophy, the Beijing Finance Street Park creates a unique international destination for Beijing’s cultural identity.
 The design concept, Architecture inside Landscape and Landscape inside Architecture, is a contemporary interpretation of the Chinese tradition of “Borrowed Landscape.”
 The design incorporates Borrowed Landscape in four specific ways:

 - Scenery Overlapping Scenery: In the park and architecture, paths connect one to another.
-Straight tree rows and clipped hedges are contemporary interpretation of the Chinese garden art of extending walls and buildings into the garden.
+Straight tree rows and clipped hedges are contemporary interpretations of the Chinese garden art of extending walls and buildings into the garden.

 - Gardens within Gardens: Small gardens are used within larger gardens, allowing smaller, more intimate spaces for fewer people to gather.

-- Water Cascading/Water Reflecting: A series of water elements strengthens the relationship of architecture and landscape.
+- Water Cascading/Water Reflecting: A series of water elements strengthens the relationship between architecture and landscape.
 A water wall at the amphitheater visually extends the architecture into the landscape while pools at the base of certain buildings poetically merge architecture, landscape, and sky.

 - Planting and the Changing Seasons: Plants play an important role in the landscape and are used as both spatial and natural elements.
 Linear planting elements create both large and small spaces while landforms create sculptural spaces and open lawns create outdoor active spaces.
 Both deciduous and evergreen plants are used to express the change of seasons and rejuvenating qualities of the landscape.